Franck Ribéry: International career

 Prior to representing the senior team, Ribéry was ever present with the France under-21 team earning his first selection on 3 September 2004 in a 1–0 victory over Israel in qualifying for the 2006 UEFA European Under-21 Football Championship.
 Ribéry scored his first under-21 goal five days later in a 1–0 friendly win over Slovakia.
 On 15 November 2005, he scored an important goal against England during the qualification playoffs as France defeated them 3–2 on aggregate to advance to the finals.
 Ribéry, however, missed the competition after earning selection to coach Raymond Domenech's pre-World Cup squad.
 In total with the under-21s, Ribéry made 13 appearances scoring two goals.

 Ribéry earned his first cap with the senior team in a 1–0 victory over Mexico on 27 May 2006 appearing as a substitute in the 74th minute for striker David Trezeguet.
 His solid performances in the friendly matches ahead of the 2006 FIFA World Cup led to his inclusion in the team for the competition.
 Ribéry appeared in all seven matches France contested, starting six.
 On 27 June, he scored France's opening goal in the team's 3–1 Round of 16 win over Spain after receiving a through ball from Patrick Vieira, which allowed the winger to dribble past an oncoming Iker Casillas and shoot into the empty net.
 He played in the final where France lost to Italy on penalties.
 Ribéry's only shot on goal came in extra time and he was later replaced by Trezeguet.

 Following the retirement of Zinedine Zidane, it was expected that Ribéry would succeed him and become the national team's talisman.
 He went scoreless for almost a year and a half before converting a penalty shot against England on 26 March 2008 at the Stade de France.
 Following the goal, Ribéry paid tribute to legendary French commentator Thierry Gilardi, who had died a day earlier.
 At Euro 2008, France performed below expectations, with Ribéry appearing in all three group stage matches as France suffered early elimination.
 On 17 June 2008, in the team's final group stage match against Italy, Ribéry ruptured a ligament in his left ankle in just the 8th minute of play.
 Ribéry returned to the team on 11 October 2008 in a FIFA World Cup qualification match against Romania, scoring the team's opening goal in a 2–2 draw.
-On 28 March 2009, Ribéry scored the lone goal away to Lithuania.
-Three days later, he completed this feat again, this time at the Stade de France, netting the winner in the 75th minute following service from André-Pierre Gignac.
+On 28 March 2009, Ribéry scored the only goal away to Lithuania.
+Three days later, he completed this feat again, this time at the Stade de France, netting the winner in the 75th minute following an assist from André-Pierre Gignac.